Creative Digital Media (BA Honours)

 Visual Communications is a graphic design course that focuses on creative design for the printed and electronic media.

-Creative Digital Media investigates a broader spectrum and focuses on areas such as computer programming, new media, E-learning, 3D animation and video production.
+Creative Digital Media investigates a broader spectrum and focuses on areas such as computer programming, e-learning, animation and video production.

 Is the Creative Digital Media course diverse?

 Yes, it is a diverse course.
-The BA (Honours) in Creative Digital Media allows you to study in the CIT Cork School of Music in areas such as music technology.
-You also learn about virtual reality by visiting the simulator in the National Maritime College of Ireland and there are also opportunities to work on projects from companies in the Rubicon Centre which is based in the CIT Bishopstown Campus.
+The BA (Honours) in Creative Digital Media allows you to study in the MTU Cork School of Music in areas such as music technology.
+You also learn about virtual reality and augmented reality and and there are also work placement and the opportunity to go on an Erasmus exchange.

 For detailed module information, please click BA (Honours) in Creative Digital Media modules.

-There is a very broad range of career opportunities for the graduates of the BA (Honours) in Creative Digital Media.
-All graduates will be comfortable working as part of a multidisciplinary team, managing projects and possibly starting their own business.
-Areas of specialist employment include E-learning, Game and App Development, 3D Design, Animation, Interactive Programming, and Audio Technology.
+There is a very broad range of career opportunities available to you.
+Areas of specialist employment include E-learning, Game and App Development, 3D Design, Virtual Reality, Animation, Interactive Programming, and Audio Technology.
+Creative Digital Media graduates can also go on to further studies to Master’s degree level and PhD.

 CAO 1st Round: